 INDUSTRY NEWSSFPA Announces Leadership Change Medium-Sized Metro Markets Poised for Growth in 2021 More Time at Home Meant More Desire to Remodel in 2020 Multifamily Segment Proves Resilient EU Publication Builds Case for Mainstreaming Wood Buildings Carbon Finance Finally Poised for Exponential Growth New Insurance Product Tailored to Mass Timber Construction Hits North American Market Spanish Institute Launches Online Degree in Mass Timber Design

-INSIGHTS FROM THE COMPETITIONCMU Checkoff Quick to Cite SLB as a Threat, Model on Social Media Starbucks Builds Energy-Efficient, Modular Location in Only Six Days Using Nexiite
+INSIGHTS ON THE COMPETITIONCMU Checkoff Quick to Cite SLB as a Threat, Model on Social Media Starbucks Builds Energy-Efficient, Modular Location in Only Six Days Using Nexiite

 WoodWorks Showcases U.S.’s First 6-Over-2 Podium Project

 Five-story wood-frame buildings are increasingly common across the United States as a growing number of building designers turn to wood to cost-effectively and sustainably increase density.
 With support from WoodWorks, a developer in Sacramento, California, has upped the ante by completing the country’s first six-story, light wood-frame structure and wood mezzanine over a two-level concrete podium.
 WoodWorks has documented this project in its latest case study in the hopes of inspiring and educating other design and construction professionals to consider similar wood solutions.

 Download your copy of the project case study here.

 Low Carbon and Mass Timber Among Top Findings of Think Wood Trends Survey